g4m817/llm-attention-head-instability/README.md

 > DISCLAIMER: This is exploratory work.
 I am not an ML engineer — I’m a security engineer who noticed this signal while tinkering with prompt injection defenses.
 These experiments may be wrong or incomplete, but I wanted to document them so others — especially researchers — can validate, refine, or discard.

-This repo contains exploratory experiments showing that **attention heads often disagree when faced with adversarial input**, and that this is a useful signal of prompt injection attempts.
+This repo contains exploratory experiments showing that **attention heads often disagree when faced with adversarial input**, and that this may provide a useful signal of prompt injection attempts.
 Although, more research needs to be conducted to determine if its useful across datasets / instructions and model families.

-Even if it turns out to not be a useful detection mechanism for prompt injection, it may at least provide some insight into why models attention drifts towards adversarial input during generation.
+Even if this instability signal proves too noisy or imprecise to serve as a practical security measure, it may still be useful for interpretability.
+In particular, the instability windows may highlight when during decoding a model is actively processing system instructions, when its heads disagree on that focus, and when it stabilizes toward either following those instructions or drifting toward adversarial input.

 ---